-- Only three (3) credit hours of independent course work, e.g. MTGN599, can be applied toward the degree. - 2.
-A maximum of nine (9) credit hours of approved 400-level course work can be applied toward the degree. - Courses taken to remove deficiencies cannot be applied toward the degree.
+- Only three (3) credit hours of independent course work, e.g. MTGN599, may be applied toward the degree. - A maximum of nine (9) credit hours of approved 400-level course work may be applied toward the degree. - 3.
+Courses taken to remove deficiencies may not be applied toward the degree.